EliTu/React-The-Complete-Guide-Couse-Repo/Section 18/burger-builder-app-section18/concepts.md

 <!-- - Sort Orders by placing the most recent order on the top of the Orders stack. -->

+- Add 'Order number' field for orders to better track them.

 - Can delete an Order component.

 - More functionality and options for the builder: